-The relevant prison establishment will inform DEPMU about the case of any detainee who refuses food and/or fluid whilst in immigration detention in prison.
-DEPMU will, in turn, inform the Criminal Casework caseworker responsible for the case or, where they are absent, the person covering their work during their absence.
+- 92. Foreign nationals detained in prison who are serving a custodial sentence and are refusing food and/or fluid are outside the scope of this instruction.
+Whilst individuals detained in prison under immigration powers who are refusing food and/or fluid are subject to the relevant Prison Service Instruction, the casework consideration arrangements set out in this instruction would nevertheless still apply to such cases (Casework consideration and escalation onwards refers). - 93.
+The relevant prison establishment will inform DEPMU about the case of any detained individual who refuses food and/or fluid whilst in immigration detention in prison.
+DEPMU will, in turn, inform the Criminal Casework caseworker responsible for the case or, where they are absent, the person covering their work during their absence, as well as the Detention Services FFR Management Inbox.
 These cases will follow the same process as other food and/or fluid refusal cases laid out in this instruction.